calebmadrigal/trackerjacker/README.md

 Note that trackerjacker will automatically switch channels as necessary during normal map/track actions.
 This option is just useful if you want to set the channel on an interface for use with other applications.

+## Example use-cases

+* Map out all the nearby wifi devices (and which devices are asspciated with which Access Points)
+* Track when a particular MAC is seen
+* Track when a particular MAC sends some threshold of data in some time period
+* Track when traffic is happening on a particular Access Point
+* Find/track all connections on a particular Access Point

 ## Recommended hardware

 * Panda PAU07 N600 Dual Band (nice, small, 2.4GHz and 5GHz)